Home

 SAR (Specific Absorption Rate) Safety Fallacy

-• You want to go to the beach on a hot, humid, sunny day, and want to know beforehand if it is safe to do so.
-You contact the government public safety health agency in your area for advice, and they tell you there is insufficient scientific basis for concluding exposure to the sun is safe or poses a risk to millions of people, and although current safety standards do not suggest there is a risk to your health, further study is required and there are no recommendations available for the amount of time you can be exposed to the sun.
+• You will go to the beach on a hot, humid, sunny day, and want to know beforehand if it is safe to do so.
+You contact the government public safety health agency in your area for advice, and they tell you there is insufficient scientific basis for concludng exposure to the sun is safe or poses a risk to millions of people, and although current safety standards do not suggest there is a risk to your health, further study is required and there are no recommendations available for the amount of time you can be exposed to the sun.

 • You try researching current safety standards and are given a web site link (no longer available) for safe exposure levels after being advised the safety standards (SAR) are theoretical.
 The standards were developed in a study conducted by a United States Military Research Laboratory in 1986, were last modified on June 14, 1997, and remain nothing more than thermal estimates for a man with a specific height and weight.
 This is how the SAR safety standards used and recommended by the United States Federal Communications Commission (FCC), the Food and Drug Administration (FDA) and regulatory agencies worldwide for determining safe levels of cell phone radiation and the radiation emitted by other products and networks were created.